tgrowth/asone-backend/README.md

 ### 4. Testing

-After running `terraform apply`, the server will be updated and ready for testing in about 8-9 minutes.
+After running `terraform apply`, `terraform apply --auto-approve` the server will be updated and ready for testing in about 8-9 minutes.
 You can begin testing approximately 10 minutes after deploying.